bluesky/bluesky-webclient/README.md

 npm start
 ```

-To use the preview server for displaying live plots and thumbnails:
+To use the Preview server for displaying live plots and thumbnails:

 ### Start kafka (mac instructions)
 ```sh